PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 schema, temporal horizon, and noise-support topology in that key.
 It should not include instance-only relabeling state.

+## Existing DEM integration

+`DemSlice::from_detector_error_model` adapts PECOS's structured `DetectorErrorModel` directly. `DemSliceModelMap` explicitly maps every source detector declaration to a local detector identity and signed round offset, and maps standard `L<n>` and PECOS `TP<n>` outputs into their local identity spaces.
+Missing declarations or output mappings fail instead of being dropped.

+The adapter retains contributions individually.
+Y-specific decomposition and arbitrary source-frame component lists are both preserved, including multi-component sources used by native two-qubit Clifford and replacement branches.
+Component XOR is checked against the source contribution's complete effect.

+For a physical template containing halo operations, `DemSlice::from_detector_error_model_for_locations` accepts the owned `DagFaultInfluenceMap` location IDs.
+A contribution is included only if all of its source locations are owned by the slice and omitted if none are.
+Partial or unattributed ownership fails loudly so one correlated source cannot be split or counted twice.

 ## Window boundaries

 `DemWindowSpec` describes a half-open commit region followed by a half-open